• Art Magazine

 In any case, limit color deviations to a minimum.
 It is not the appropriate style of living to test different color combinations.
 The reduction to a mainly monochrome palette is essential.
 It is recommended to determine a main color and an accent color and to limit yourself to these two shades and shades.

-Invest in quality and Handmade
+Invest in quality and craftsmanship

 The Japandi design focuses on craftsmanship , so that the pieces of furniture are not viewed as disposable goods.
 Discover timeless furnishings that will fit perfectly into your home in many years.